 The dirty filter was most likely the problem but to ensure that there isn’t another bigger issue, watch for any ice returning on the AC lines.
-If you notice any ice forming or notice other AC problems, call a professional to inspect and diagnose your unit.
+If you notice any ice forming or notice other AC problems, call us at (602) 842-0009 to inspect and diagnose your unit.

 Step 4: Don’t have a dirty filter?
 Call a professional right away

 A dirty air filter isn’t the only problem that can cause a frozen AC—but it’s the only problem that you can solve on your own.

 If you checked your air filter and it’s completely clean, you have a more serious AC problem, such as:

 - Stuck or closed expansion valve